 Adult acne is essentially the same as teen acne – caused by excess skin oil, blockage of pores, bacteria and skin inflammation.
 The reasons why different people get acne in adulthood can differ from teen acne but it manifests very similarly.
 Washing with a gentle face-specific cleanser in the morning and night and using over-the-counter products containing salicylic acid or benzoyl peroxide can help some acne but is not always effective.

 We spoke to Hong Kong-based specialist dermatologist, Dr. Nicola Chan 陳珮瑤醫生 for some answers on what causes adult acne and how to treat it.
-When thinking about how to treat your acne, it’s helpful to look at what you think the cause may be – addressing the actual cause rather than addressing your acne superficially will increase your chances of effective treatment.
+When thinking about how to treat your acne, it’s helpful to look at what you think the cause may be – addressing the actual cause rather than addressing your acne superficially will increase your chances of effective acne treatment.

 Acne can be triggered by hormonal swings, notably during pregnancy, menstruation, peri-menopause (the early stages of menopause) and menopause, or as a result of polycystic ovarian syndrome.
 As opposed to adolescent acne which appears on your forehead, nose and chin, hormonal adult acne is usually on your cheeks or jawline.

-Treatment: If your acne is related to hormones, usually topical over-the-counter options only show partial improvement.
+Acne treatment: If your acne is related to hormones, usually topical over-the-counter options only show partial improvement.
 Oral medications such as appropriate oral contraception or anti-androgen drugs may help regulate your hormones.
 These come with potential side effects so it’s important to speak to your doctor about your treatment options.

-Treatment: If you think stress is contributing to your acne, you need to find ways to reduce your stress hormone levels (cortisol).
+Acne treatment: If you think stress is contributing to your acne, you need to find ways to reduce your stress hormone levels (cortisol).
 This is easier said than done but a few minutes of mindfulness or exercise (followed by proper face washing) may be just the stress outlet you need.

 Hormonal oral contraception pills can make acne either better or worse.
 Birth control pills containing both estrogen and progesterone will regulate the amount of androgen, the hormone that causes excess oil production and acne.
 Oral contraception containing just progesterone is likely to make your acne worse.

-Treatment: Change your oral contraception pill or try a non-hormonal birth control method such as the copper IUD.
+Acne treatment: Change your oral contraception pill or try a non-hormonal birth control method such as the copper IUD.

 People who smoke, especially women, are more prone to developing acne in adulthood.

-Treatment: To state the obvious, stop smoking.
+Acne Treatment: To state the obvious, stop smoking.

 Blame your parents.
 Some people simply have a genetic predisposition toward adult acne.

-Treatment: Washing your face twice daily with a gentle cleanser, using non-comedogenic products, minimizing chronic stress and avoiding progesterone-only birth control will lower your chances of developing acne in adulthood.
+Acne treatment: Washing your face twice daily with a gentle cleanser, using non-comedogenic products, minimizing chronic stress and avoiding progesterone-only birth control will lower your chances of developing acne in adulthood.

 Makeup and sunscreen